 THE BEST WEIGHTLIFTING SHOE: JOIN THE SERIOUS LIFTER’S CLUB

 The game-changing Ryderwear D-Mak is a bodybuilding shoe created for grinding through heavy, bar-bending lifts that shake the earth and set your legs on fire.
-Lifters like Kai Greene train religiously in the D-Mak, with the thin, flat rubber sole offering a barefoot feel, while still delivering optimal traction and stability.
+Lifters like Kai Greene train religiously in the D-Mak, with the thin, flat rubber sole offering a barefoot feel, while still delivering optimal strength and stability.

 Wearing the D-Mak is a statement of intent, a symbol of your single-mindedness and a signifier of your entry into the serious lifter’s club.

 The D-MAK is for lifters of all levels.
 This shoe works as hard as you do - as long as you bring that intensity and readiness to work for your strongest self, the D-MAK will get you there.
 It's a lifters cheat code, instantly maximising your power on leg day, with all the benefits of barefoot lifting but the added element of traction and stability that a specific weightlifting shoe offers.
 Lace up, lift heavy.